lfit/releng-global-jjb/docs/index.rst

 Global JJB Templates
 --------------------

-Job templates are designed in the `jjb/` directory but documentation is located in the `docs/jjb/` directory of this project.
+Job template code is in the `jjb/` directory but documentation is in the `docs/jjb/` directory of this project.

 - :doc:`jjb/lf-ci-jobs`
 - :doc:`jjb/lf-macros`